wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 Everything seemed to be fine until...
 I ran it to process a HUGE (1 400 000 files, 50GB) volume of data.
 The script was massively processing big data and suddenly a container with this script was killed due to Out Of Memory error.
 It was a script wrapped into a Docker container deployed on Kubernetes with defined some maximum usage of RAM limits.
 So, what actually happened, and why is that?

-In such cases that's always a good idea to check for CPU and memory usage over time graphs.
+In such cases, it's always a good idea to check for CPU and memory usage over time graphs.
 I checked the graph of memory usage over time, and it looked like that.
 ![image](/assets/images/memory_usage_over_time.png "memory usage over time")

 I saw that memory usage constantly grows.
 It means that my script allocates more and more memory for objects, much faster than it frees some memory.
 This problem is called a *MEMORY LEAK*.
 So, why is that?...

 My script uses multiple threads - maybe it should be the first thing to check.
-I needed to pass some credentials data into each thread to be able to perform required actions.
-Bunch of threads works in a pool to perform input-output heavy operations in a loop - I bet for every iteration this credentials data is put into memory again for each thread.
+I needed to pass some credentials data into each thread to be able to perform the required actions.
+A bunch of threads works in a pool to perform input-output heavy operations in a loop - I bet for every iteration this credentials data is put into memory again for each thread.

 I made a code-review together with my friend and he helped me to find that this actually is a problem.
-We found that when thread needs to use credentials data it recreates an object with that for EVERY iteration for EVERY thread.
+We found that when a thread needs to use credentials data it recreates an object with that for EVERY iteration for EVERY thread.
 This was the root cause of our memory leak problem.

-The solution was to use threading.local() in Python - which allows to store data for each thread.
+The solution was to use threading.local() in Python - which allows storing data for each thread.
 After applying this fix - the credentials data object was created only once for each thread.
 The memory leak problem is solved now! :)

 *Code with Memory Leak issue*
 ```python